Today I’m going to arm you with 13 ways to avoid work from home scams online.

 Any legitimate business, whether on or offline will take time, a strong work ethic, consistency and determination to become successful.

-Scam avoidance tip: Never buy a training program or online business training that doesn’t give you a free trail first.
-This way you get to see for yourself if it’s legit before having to make any payment.
+Scam avoidance tip: Never buy a training program or online business training that doesn’t give you a free trial first.
+That way you get to see for yourself if it’s legit before having to make any payment.

 4. Lack of a clear job description